 Once you have done all the required shots, it is time to download the RAW and JPEG files to your computer.

 For verifying the images we need to know the L-value from the Lab color space of the neutral gray field in the gray ramp of our color target.
 For the ColorChecker Passport we can look it up in the color information (CIE) file (ColorCheckerPassport.cie) shipping with ArgyllCMS, which should be located at:

-You then open the RAW file in darktable and disable most modules, especially the base curve!
+You then open the RAW file in darktable and disable the base curve and all other modules which might be applied automatically!
+You can leave the Orientation module turned on.
 Select the standard input matrix in the input color profile module and disable gamut clipping.
 Make sure “camera white balance” in the white balance module is selected.
 If lens corrections are automatically applied to your JPEG files, you need to enable lens corrections for your RAW files too!
 Only apply what has been applied to the JPEG file too.

 Apply the changes to all RAW files you have created!

 You could consider making a “profiling” style and applying it en-masse.

 You can also crop the image but you need to apply exactly the same crop to the RAW and JPEG file!
 (This is why you use a tripod!)

 Now we need to use the global color picker module in darkroom to find out the value of the natural white field on the color target.